34. Markov Chains: Irreducibility and Ergodicity#

 We’ll come back to this a bit later.

-We discussed uniqueness of stationary distributions our earlier lecture on Markov chains
+We discussed uniqueness of stationary distributions in our earlier lecture Markov Chains: Basic Concepts.

 There we stated that uniqueness holds when the transition matrix is everywhere positive.